michfeng/transmultilogue/README.md

 Final report linked [here](10617_final_report.pdf).

+Our model weights can be found in their respective Jupyter Notebooks.

 ## File Structure
 ### [transformer](transformer)
 Folder containing Jupyter Notebook for our modified Multilogue-Net and transformer architecture; Jupyter Notebook contains instructions on how to run our model.
 Uses code from [Multilogue-Net](https://github.com/amanshenoy/multilogue-net).
 We modified the model file, training script and requirements file.
 Our [report](10617_final_report.pdf) explains in detail the theory behind our model.